 Looking to add an ‘experience’ column on your resume?
 Or maybe make some extra cash while on summer break?

-Having a job in college teaches you time management and having a job during the summer is like training wheels for adulthood.
-It allows you to have a resume with meat on it and some actual experience to talk about in interviews.
+Having a job during college teaches you time management and having a job during the summer is like training wheels for adulthood.
+It allows you to have a resume with meat on it and some actual experience to talk about in future interviews.

 Probably the most important reason – it shows your future employers that you can be productive and responsible.

 First, know what you are looking for.
 There is a difference in part-and full-time jobs and an internship.
 HINT: One of them you can get course credit for.

 Check with your academic adviser to find out if your major requires an internship.
 If you’re searching regardless then GO YOU. #focused #grownup

 PROTIP: Most programs that require an internship generally want it completed between junior and senior year.
 Even if it is not required, you can still learn skills, use your summer to gain professional experience and beef up your resume.